-On this blog, we have now helped people quit their jobs, start a blog, start earning money from that blog and even helped some bloggers double and triple their income.
+On this blog, we have now helped people quit their jobs, begin blogging, start earning money and even helped some bloggers double and triple their income.

 This is the kind of positive feedback were talking about in the point above!

-While you may start your blog to make money or for any of the reasons that we outline in this post, the purpose of your blog should be to serve OTHERS.
+While you may blog to make an income or for any of the reasons that we outline in this post, the purpose of your blog should be to serve OTHERS.